World Markets Review

 “In the early days of a market correction, stocks that have done the best in the recent period often come down the most.
 But over a long-term horizon, the outlook for these companies can continue to be strong,” O’Neal says.

 Sharp market declines are nothing new for many high-flying tech stocks.
-As an example, since the financial crisis of 2008, Amazon shares have declined at least 15% on 10 occasions, and more than 30% in three periods.
+As an example, since the financial crisis of 2008, Amazon shares have declined at least 15% on 10 different occasions, and more than 30% in three different periods.
 But following each of the previous corrections, its shares hit new highs.
 Investors who could stomach short-term volatility saw big gains, whereas those who sold the stock in one of those declines missed out.

 “In absolute terms, AWS’s growth rate is still very strong and it remains a growth engine for the company, accounting for more than 50% of its operating profit,” says technology analyst David Penner.
 “While the share price may experience some weakness in the near term, Amazon has the ability, in my view, to remain one of the strongest large companies in the world.”